(Adapted from “Influences Primer” from the Greensboro, NC LARP community)

 Computer Cancels are listed before other Downtimes to be sure that Cancels have an impact on the game, and Computer Observe actions are last to make sure there is a wide range of things to Observe.
 Getting your Downtimes in early does not ensure that you avoid Cancels.

-Downtimes will be resolved over the course of a few weeks, but all players will get their Downtime results back at the same time (more or less) by email about 24 hours before that month’s game starts.
+Downtimes will be resolved over the course of a few weeks, but all players will get their Downtime results back at the same time (more or less) posted in their Discord channel about 24 hours before that month’s game starts.
 The same is true of Influences.